balakreshnan/Samples2022/PowerPlatform/ppobjects.md

-# Detect custom objects in an image or photo using custom vision ai model
+# Detect physical security and privacy device custom objects in an image or photo using custom vision ai model

 ## Using Azure cognitive custom vision service with power apps and flow

 ## Use case

-- Create a physical securitya and privacy device detection
+- Create a physical security and privacy device detection
 - Objects like knife, gun, etc.
 - Objects like listening devices like alexa, google home, cellphone, etc.